Bhutan tourism & COVID-19 FAQ – constantly updated

 What are the current travel restrictions in the transit countries?

 - Bangladesh: Visa on arrival suspended.
-Flights severely curtailed.
+Limited international flights were resumed.

-- Singapore: Severe regulations for tourism and transit.
+- Singapore: Severe regulations for tourism.
+Airport transit possible from 2nd June.

 Please mind that these policies might change any time with immediate effect.
 For up-to-date info refer to IATA Travel Centre or each country authorities.